ADVERTISEMENT

 Medical Assistant Careers: 7 Terms to Know

 Medical assistants earn good wages because they have the skills necessary to perform a wide variety of procedures.
 Although these professionals are not medical doctors, they have learned the processes of assisting with laboratory work as well as communicating with patients.
-If you are considering a career as a medical assistant, knowing the terminology is vitally important when it comes time to plan for your education.
-Below are seven terms that relate directly to this field:
+If you're considering a career as a medical assistant, knowing the terminology is vitally important when it comes time to plan for your education.

 1. Accreditation